compose-spec/compose-spec/02-model.md

 Computing components of an application are defined as [Services](05-services.md).
 A Service is an abstract concept implemented on platforms by running the same container image (and configuration) one or more times.

 Services communicate with each other through [Networks](06-networks.md).
 In this specification, a Network is a platform capability abstraction to establish an IP route between containers within services connected together.
-Low-level, platform-specific networking options are grouped into the Network definition and MAY be partially implemented on some platforms.
+Low-level, platform-specific networking options are grouped into the Network definition and may be partially implemented on some platforms.

 Services store and share persistent data into [Volumes](07-volumes.md).
 The specification describes such a persistent data as a high-level filesystem mount with global options.
-Actual platform-specific implementation details are grouped into the Volumes definition and MAY be partially implemented on some platforms.
+Actual platform-specific implementation details are grouped into the Volumes definition and may be partially implemented on some platforms.

 Some services require configuration data that is dependent on the runtime or platform.
 For this, the specification defines a dedicated concept: [Configs](08-configs.md).
 From a Service container point of view, Configs are comparable to Volumes, in that they are files mounted into the container.
 But the actual definition involves distinct platform resources and services, which are abstracted by this type.